colettak16/aura-therapy-chat/README.md

 - Hugging Face Inference Endpoints may need to "wake up" if they haven't been used recently (cold start)
 - First request might take 20-60 seconds
 - Subsequent requests should be faster
-- Consider using a dedicated endpoint for faster response times

 ### "Model not supported" error
 - This means the model isn't available through your Router API providers